 The Phillips Collection pushes the boundaries of K–12 education with the development of Prism.K12, a set of six strategies that help teachers create rigorous arts-integrated lessons and curricula.
 The museum has produced award-winning arts-integrated teacher resources, engaged in local school partnerships, and led national K-12 initiatives.

 In 2018, the Phillips opened a satellite campus at THEARC in Southeast DC, providing arts-infused services to new audiences.
 Phillips@THEARC programs—co-created with Ward 7 and 8 community organizations and residents and THEARC partners—focus on arts and wellness for caregivers and older adults and arts-integrated learning for PK-12 teachers and students.

 The relationship between art, health, and well-being resonated deeply with museum founder Duncan Phillips.
 The Creative Aging program, a collaboration with Iona Senior Services, Arts for the Aging, and Congress Heights Senior Wellness Center, helps older adults make and strengthen social connections through creative experiences.

 The Phillips engages visitors of all ages through talks, inquiry-based tours, and lectures, as well as interdisciplinary experiments in music, dance, and theater.
 New family programming includes a family gallery, gallery experiences, and creativity workshops.

 For more information about supporting education and community engagement, contact:

-All proceeds from our Annual Gala support our education initiatives.
+All proceeds from our Annual Gala support our education and community engagement initiatives.